EMDR Therapy in New Milford, CT

 I already feel vulnerable, and I’m worried this will make things worse.

 What you are doing right now (reaching out for help) takes incredible courage.
 It means you are a fighter and you are ready to make real, lasting changes in your quality of life.

 And if a process causes you discomfort or you don’t feel ready to discuss a sensitive subject, you can always slow the pace or use another treatment method.
 It’s all up to you.

 As a parent, I want to ease my child’s suffering, but will EMDR therapy be too much for them?

 EMDR for children looks different than it does for adults.
 In fact, the bilateral brain stimulation element of EMDR is often shorter and more effective when treating a child because they tend to process information faster.

-However, we understand that children who have been traumatized can be easily intimidated by strangers or new experiences.
-That’s why we make sure that your child develops the coping skills and the level of trust needed before we ever use EMDR to treat them.
-Even then, we use pictures, flashcards, or finger puppets—anything to make the experience more comfortable.
+However, children who have been traumatized can be easily intimidated by strangers or new experiences.
+That’s why your child develops the coping skills and the level of trust needed before using EMDR to treat children.
+Even then,the therapist will use pictures, flashcards, or finger puppets—anything to make the experience more comfortable.
 And if that means you want to be present throughout the sessions, you are certainly welcome.

 Areas of focus at New Milford Counseling Center